JacobH1992/one-click-hugo-cms/site/content/work/just-switch-app.md

 {{< figure src="/img/just-switch-app/jw-screens-6.jpg" alt="Form packets" >}}

 The final part of the journey is to confirm the switch.
-The user must agree to the terms and condiitons of switching to the new supplier and provide an e-signature.
+The user must agree to the terms and conditions of switching to the new supplier and provide an e-signature.
 The final screen reminds the user of how much money they could be saving and who they switched to.
 The screen also shows status updates when the app is returned to.

 ---
 ### Landing page and marketing